katkasian/nagios_pd/README.md

  Instructions:
  https://www.pagerduty.com/docs/guides/nagios-integration-guide/
- !==For a Google VM, follow steps for source installation/Amazon Linux & CentOS 6+ !==For one-way integration (PAGERDUTY can receive alerts but not modify anything on NagiosCore), follow up to the step 8.
+ - For a Google VM, follow steps for source installation/Amazon Linux & CentOS 6+
+ - For one-way integration (PAGERDUTY can receive alerts but not modify anything on NagiosCore), follow up to the step 8.